rchgrca/twine/README.md

   * one email message has a date listed as null.  moment() returns "Invalid Date", detection is logged to the console.
 The null is discarded and "Invalid Date" displays on the page
   * one email address is missing an "@".
 Detection is logged to the console and the address is not displayed
+* Implemented unit tests

+# Tasks Completed (Extra)

+* Implemented Response Web Design compatibility
+  * tested on Chrome developer tools device simulator
+  * Galaxy S5, Nexus 5X, Nexus 6P, iPhone5, iPhone6, iPhone6 Plus, iPad, iPad Pro
+* Click on "Delete", sends async request, on success, it filters out the specific email id and returns the request
+* Implemented a "functional CSS" approach using "TachyonsCSS"
+  * creates easier to maintain CSS
+    * immutable:  only one CSS property: value pair per classname, insures low specifity with zero minimal side-effects
+    * composable: string classnames together in "className" attribute
+    * classnames are put into JavaScript strings kept in a separate file to avoid "polluting" the "className" attribute
+    * development/debugging is done in HTML tag attributes only only
+    * minimal developer written CSS

 # Initialize React
   * index.html, id="root"